DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Implementation and Task Details

+In this task, we collect locally optimal solutions $x^*$ from 3k different $y$, each with 100 uniformly sampled initial guesses using SNOPT \citep{gill2005snopt}.
+We filter out those solutions whose objective is higher than 12 s and use the remaining 114k solutions as the training data.
+Within this 114k data, 10\% of the data are used as the validation set.
+The whole data collection process takes around 8 hours with 200 AMD EPYC 9654 CPU cores.

-We train each of our proposed diffusion models and baseline models with 3 different random seeds.
-The models are tested for the warm-starting performance with 600 initial guesses from 3 random seeds across 20 unseen goal and obstacle settings, i.e. unseen $y$ values.
+We train each of our proposed constrained and unconstrained DMs and baseline models with 3 different random seeds and test the warm-starting performance with 600 initial guesses sampled from 3 random seeds across 20 unseen obstacle settings, i.e. unseen $y$ values.

-\paragraph{Results.} In Fig.~\ref{fig: tabletop trajectory}, our proposed constrained diffuse model generates a nearly collision-free trajectory to reach the goal, which is very similar to the final refined solution from the solver.
-The unconstrained diffusion tries to navigate through the cluttered environment but chooses a path that inevitably collides with obstacles.
-The baseline CVAE\_LSTM is not able to account for both goal-reaching and obstacle avoidance.
-This can be further verified by checking the constraint violation in Table \ref{table:constraint_violation}, where the constraint diffusion model has the lowest violation in the first 25\% and 50\% of samples, while the diffusion model has the lowest average violation.

-When we use our proposed models to warm-start the solver $\pi$, only minor refinement is needed to derive guaranteed-safe trajectories.
-We compute the ratio of locally optimal solutions obtained from 600 initial guesses and present the corresponding time used statistics (sampling + solving) for these locally optimal solutions in Table \ref{table:solution_solving_time}.
-As demonstrated in Table \ref{table:solution_solving_time}, the constrained diffusion model with the solver is 22.4 times faster than the uniform method based on the top $25\%$-quantile of the computational time for deriving the locally optimal solutions.
-This is further demonstrated in Fig.~\ref{Fig:tabletop time histogram} with the solving time histogram of locally optimal solutions, where the constrained diffusion model with the solver starts to obtain many solutions in a shorter solving time.
-Then Vendi score result in Table~\ref{Table: Vendi Scores} verifies the diversity of our model output.
-Thus both efficiency and solution quality are achieved with our framework.